Skip to main content

 What is IRS Publication 5708?

 IRS Publication 5708 — formally titled "Creating a Written Information Security Plan for your Tax & Accounting Practice" — is the IRS's official template and walkthrough for tax preparers building a WISP.
 It explains who is required to have one, what sections must be included, and how to keep it current.
 It is the closest thing to an "official IRS WISP template" and is the document most IRS field agents reference during a data security inquiry.
+For the section-by-section drafting walkthrough, pair this guide with the tax preparer security plan guide.

 Who is required to follow it?